-I have already written about fiber in many of my blog posts focusing on clean eating and weight management.
+I have already written about high-fiber foods in many of my blog posts focusing on clean eating and weight management.
 In my article “3 simple steps to eat more whole grains” for example, I have found that a fiber rich diet can be helpful with weight loss.

 What is fiber?

-The American Association of Cereal Chemists (AACC) classifies dietary fiber as “edible parts of plants or analogous carbohydrates that are resistant to resorption and digestion in the human small intestine but are partially or fully decomposed in the colon”.
+The American Association of Cereal Chemists (AACC) classifies dietary fiber as “edible parts of plants or analogous carbohydrates”.
+Those plant parts are resistant to resorption and digestion in the human small intestine but are partially or fully decomposed in the colon”.

-In a shorter definition, I consider them as fibrous components of mainly plant-based foods.
+In a shorter definition, I consider them as fibrous components of mainly plant-based foods made of complex carbohydrates.
 They do not occur in animal products.
 For the most part, these are linked sugar molecules that the intestine cannot digest or is unable to digest adequately.

 A basic distinction is made between two different types: the soluble and insoluble fibers.
 Both groups have different characteristics.
-The soluble ones include, for example, pectin, inulin and beta-glucans, while cellulose and lignin belong to the insoluble dietary fibers (1).
+The soluble ones include, for example, pectin, inulin and beta-glucans.
+Cellulose and lignin belong to the insoluble dietary fibers (1).

 Soluble fiber foods